 For travel in Switzerland, you can also buy tickets using the SBB Mobile app.
 Tickets are saved in the app and do not need to be printed out.

-You can also get your tickets and make reservations for travel in Switzerland and abroad at the counter.
+Of course, you can also buy tickets and reservations for journeys in Switzerland at any staffed public transport point of sale.
 Special counters for passengers who use wheelchairs and counters with induction loop amplifiers for people with hearing impairments are available at some railway stations.

 For journeys within Switzerland, purchase seat reservations at a cost of CHF 5 online and on the SBB Mobile app.